deem0n/YASPWKTParser/README.md

 * error prone
 * memory efficient

 Instead of two-pass parsing I use NSScanner and C-arrays to store parsed coordinates.
 It is both fast and memory efficient.
-This implementation is 4 times faster than https://github.com/alejandrofcarrera/WKTParser
+For example, this implementation is 4 times faster than [WKTParser](https://github.com/alejandrofcarrera/WKTParser) (As of June 2016).

 ## Example